-I typed the symbols corresponding to the stitches, putting a space between the pattern stitches and the row numbers.
-The lines are formatted to be centered on the page, though that's a matter of preference; having all the lines against either the left or right margin would work just as well.
+I typed the symbols corresponding to the stitches, putting a space between the stitch symbols and the row numbers.
+The lines are formatted to be centered on the page, though that's a matter of preference; having all the lines against the left (or right) margin would work just as well.